X-Wing

 Sam says

-No matter how nuanced the rules, games of my-turn/your-turn combat aren't my thing, and I dislike games that encourage you to keep buying more and more upgrades.
-I appreciate for others these are enjoyable pursuits, but if you're new - or coming back - to boardgames this isn't something I'd personally recommend - unless you're a Star Wars nut, or you have a penchant for ever-expanding space battle.
+No matter how nuanced the rules, games of my-turn/your-turn attritional combat aren’t really my thing, and I actively dislike titles that encourage you to keep buying more and more stuff.
+I appreciate for others these are enjoyable pursuits, but if you’re new – or coming back – to boardgames this isn’t something I’d personally recommend to start with unless you’re a Star Wars fan, or you have a penchant for ever-expanding space battle and collectibles.
+Not to say the basic game isn’t worth a look, mind you: the spatial shenanigans and battles are fun.
+I just think when the world it invites you to comes with a big, big expenses caveat, then the basic game could at least have more in it than three ships.

 Take That!